AadarshCanCode/VOIS_cybercoach/README.md

 # VOIS Hackathon - Education Platform

-A comprehensive education platform built with React, TypeScript, and Express for managing courses, assessments, and proctoring..
+A comprehensive education platform built with React, TypeScript, and Express for managing courses, assessments, and proctoring.
 ## 🏗️Architecture

 ### Frontend (React + TypeScript + Vite)